 Workforce shortages

 The effort to expand production capacity to be able to treat COVID-19 patients has been accompanied by the need to stop most elective healthcare activities and shift personnel to the acute and intensive care of COVID-19 patients.
 This has meant also increasing working hours and length of shifts for medical and nursing staff on duty.
 The emergency magnified, therefore, all the negative consequences of the extensive underfunding of the Italian healthcare system and of the stop in workforce turnover.
-Italy, as many other OECD countries, had been suffering from workforce shortages in the healthcare sector for some time (CERGAS Bocconi, 2019).
-This is especially the case for nurses.
-Italy has fewer nurses than nearly all western European countries (excluding Spain), with 5.8 nurses per 1,000 population compared to the European average of 8.5.
+Italy, as many other OECD countries, had been suffering from both workforce shortages in the healthcare sector (CERGAS Bocconi, 2019) and an ageing medical workforce (OECD, 2019) for some time.
+According to the OECD Health at a Glance Indicators (OECD, 2019), in 2017 Italy had the largest share (55% vs 34% OECD average) of medical doctors aged 55 and over among all OECD countries – a share which increased by 36% between 2000 and 2017.
+Whilst the issue of workforce shortages is especially true in the case of nurses.
+Italy has in fact fewer nurses than nearly all western European countries (excluding Spain), with 5.8 nurses per 1,000 population compared to the European average of 8.5.
 And while Italy fares better compared to their European peers in terms of medical professionals (4.0 doctors per 1,000 population compared with the EU average of 3.6), Italy has the lowest doctor-to-nurse ratio in the OECD (1.4 nurses per doctor) (OECD/European Observatory on Health Systems and Policies, 2019).
 Despite recent attempts by the Italian government to address this imbalance through increasing the number of students training to become nurse (the number increased to 13,000 in 2014 from a low 3,100), the COVID-19 crisis has heightened the shortage of healthcare professionals suffered by the SSN, with a pre-COVID-19 incidence of medical personnel of about 95 workers per 10,000 inhabitants (57 nurses, 19 doctors and 19 other technical staff).

 The shortage of nurses and medical doctors front lining the emergency response, also in light of the high number of nurses and medical professionals testing positive to COVID-19 (Bellizzi S. et al., 2020), forced the Government to introduce several measures (DPCM, 2020b, DL, 2020) in order to face the rapidly rising demand of extra medical and other healthcare personnel.
 These measures included inter-regional redistribution of healthcare personnel, the re-hiring of retired medics, nurses and other healthcare professionals, the creation of faster recruitment tracks, the possibility to employ personnel on a freelance basis, the hiring of 20,000 healthcare professionals (3.5% growth in the health workforce): the new hires comprised more than 4,300 additional medical doctors, mainly anaesthesiologists; around 9,700 nurses; and 6,000 other healthcare professionals, mainly technical personnel (Aimone Gigio L. et al., 2020).